Skip to content

 1. Source used when --source is not passed to agr add or agrx

-2. Skills are installed into all listed tools on every agr add and agr sync
+2. Skills are installed into all listed tools on every agr add and agr sync.
+Ralphs ignore this list.

 3. Tool used by agrx and for instruction sync — defaults to the first in tools